 If you cannot pay your income taxes, in full, by April 18, 2023, don’t just let it go and hope no one notices.

-Apply for a payment plan with the IRS.
+Apply for a payment plan with the Internal Revenue Service.

 However, you will be charged interest on outstanding amounts due, so you’ll ultimately pay more than you originally owed.